SpringForAll/spring-cloud-digital-sign/digital-sign-engine/keystore-manager/README.md

 # keystore-manager
-Managing KeyStore ... under developing , plz don't use it right now
+Managing KeyStore ...

+## responsibility

+* generate keystore

+* generate certificate and saved in keystore

+* read or delete certificate in keystore